--------------------------

 Hon.
 Treasurer: Ann Moore & Bernie Walsh

 Comp.
-Secretary: Patricia Feeney & Annie McNeela
+Secretary: Sean Comer & Annie McNeela

 Swinford Golf Course Layout Course Layout